-"In my theses I have secured myself against an leaps over agrarian or petty-bourgeois movements which have not yet been overcome, against any playing with seizure power by a labour government...
-Trotzkyism down wi seizure o the Tsar, up with the labour government "-is wrong.
-The petty-bourgeoisie (that is, the peasantry.
-L. K.) exists, a cannot be ignored.
+"In my theses I have secured myself against any leaps over agrarian or petty-bourgeois movements which have not yet been overcome, against any playing with "seizure of power" by a labour government...
+"Trotzkyism" down with the Tsar, up with the labour government "-is wrong.
+The petty-bourgeoisie (that is, the peasantry, L. K.) exists, and cannot be ignored. "

-Is this not the literal repetition, in the heat of revolution of all that Lenin had long warned the Party against?
-In 19 Lenin had already said that: "Trotzky's fundamental error..." the lack of the smallest thought about the question of the tran ition from this (the bourgeois) revolution to a socialist revolu tion.
+Is this not the literal repetition, in the heat of revolution. of all that Lenin had long warned the Party against?
+In 1910 Lenin had already said that: "Trotzky's fundamental error... is the lack of the smallest thought about the question of the transition from this (the bourgeois) revolution to a socialist revolu-

-Troteky's "original" theory takes from the Bolsheviki th demand for decisive revolutionary struggle on the part of the proletariat and the demand for the seizure of political power from the Mensheviki it takes the "denial" of the rôle played by the peasantry...
-Trotzky did not, however, reflect that when the proletariat induces the non-proletarian masses of the peasant to confiscate the land of the landowners and to overthrow to monarchy, the "national bourgeois revolution" in Russia achieved and that this becomes a revolutionary democratic d tatorship of the proletariat and peasantry.
+Trotzky's "original" theory takes from the Bolsheviki the demand for decisive revolutionary struggle on the part of the proletariat and the demand for the seizure of political power, from the Mensheviki it takes the "denial" of the rôle played by the peasantry...
+Trotzky did not, however, reflect that when the proletariat induces the non-proletarian masses of the peasantry to confiscate the land of the landowners and to overthrow the monarchy, the "national bourgeois revolution" in Russia is achieved and that this becomes a revolutionary democratic dictatorship of the proletariat and peasantry.

-Lenin criticised severely those comrades (including a who had not observed that the revolution had already pass from one phase to another.
-He feared most that progress wo be hindered by the Party's falling into the rut of Trotzky abstract theory, and again he accuses it of wanting to spring ov the peasants' movement before this was in our hands.
+Lenin criticised severely those comrades (including me) who had not observed that the revolution had already passed from one phase to another.
+He feared most that progress would be hindered by the Party's falling into the rut of Trotzky's abstract theory, and again he accuses it of wanting to spring over the peasants' movement before this was in our hands.

 There was no need for Lenin to change his equipment.
-I old Leninist theory, the old Leninist.
-Bolshevist conception the character of the Russian revolution, and of the relation between proletariat and peasantry, were seen by Lenin to ha proved fully correct.
-And now we had to advance further on same lines.
-But the greatest care must be taken, in this advan not to fall into Trotzky's mistaken foot-steps.
-Twelve years before 1917 Lenin had prophesied that, after the revolutionary den cratic dictatorship of the proletariat and peasantry had be realised, we should have to advance to the dictatorship of proletariat, but that this advance must take the peasantry consideration, and must create conditions under which peasanfry co-operate with the proletariat, without simply ignor the peasantry as Trotzky proposes.
-Bolshevism does not need borrow weapons from the arsenal of Trotzkyism.
+The old Leninist theory, the old Leninist, Bolshevist conception of the character of the Russian revolution, and of the relations between proletariat and peasantry, were seen by Lenin to have proved fully correct.
+And now we had to advance further on the same lines.
+But the greatest care must be taken, in this advance, not to fail into rotzky's mistaken foot-steps.
+Twelve years before 1917 Lenin had prophesicd that, after the revolutionary demoeratic dictatorship of the proletariat and peasantry had been realised, we should have to advance to the dictatorship of the processorial the that he appearance to the dictatorship of the processorial that that he appearance to the dictatorship of the processorial that the appearance to the dictatorship of the consideration, and must create conditions under which the peasantry co-operate with the proletariat, without simply ignoring the peasantry as Trotzky proposes.
+Bolshevism does not need to berrow weapons from the arsenal of Trotzkyism.

-At the same time, there were some Bolsheviki who did advance so rapidly from stage to stage as was required by tremendous acceleration of the revolution caused by the enor ous pressure of the war.
-But this does not in the least sign that Bolshevism was on the wrong track, that it lead into a instead of to victory or that it had to be altered during the volution.
+At the same time, there were some Bolsheviki who did not

+advance so rapidly from stage to stage as was required by the advance so rapidly from stage to stage as was required by the tremendous acceleration of the revolution caused by the enormous pressure of the war.
+But this does not in the least signify that Bolshevism was on the wrong track, that it lead into a log instead of to victory or that it had to be altered during the revolution.
 And this is just what Trotzky is trying to prove.